 Improving SEO is one of the most important marketing strategies for ecommerce businesses.
-Showing up on Search Engine Results Pages (SERPS) is a surefire way to generate organic traffic and as a result, increase sales.
+Showing up on search engine results pages (SERPs) is a surefire way to generate organic traffic and as a result, increase sales.
 Understanding how ecommerce SEO works and how to create a strategy can be a bit daunting.
 This is especially true when considering Google's algorithm updates.

 Many online stores, however, are not built or run with SEO in mind and instead rely heavily on paid ads to generate traffic.
-This is because optimizing your store takes upfront work but once the heavy lifting is done and you begin to rank higher, your online store will see a stream of organic and free traffic.
+This is because optimizing your store takes work initially but once the heavy lifting is done and you begin to rank higher, your online store will see a stream of organic and free traffic.

 There are three very important points to consider concerning ecommerce keywords:

 So how can you find keywords to include in your SEO strategy?